mcdataproject/-Python-Google-Play-Store-apps-and-reviews/README.md

 - Which two app categories have the highest share in the app market?
 - Does the size of an app affect its rating?
 Do users prefer light-weighted apps?
 - Do users always prefer free apps over paid apps?
+- Are paid apps installed as much as free apps?

 ## Data Collection